dondealban/tutorial-qgis-maxent/README.md

 ## Download and Installation
-For this tutorial, you will need to download and install [QGIS](http://www.qgis.org/en/site/forusers/download.html) and [MaxEnt](https://biodiversityinformatics.amnh.org/open_source/maxent/) versions compatible with your machine's operating system.
-The procedures in this tutorial uses Mac OSX but should be applicable to other operating systems.
+For this tutorial, you will need to download and install the [QGIS](http://www.qgis.org/en/site/forusers/download.html) and [MaxEnt](https://biodiversityinformatics.amnh.org/open_source/maxent/) versions compatible with your machine's operating system.
+The procedures shown in this tutorial uses a Mac OSX platform but it should be applicable to other operating systems.